 Suppressing the patient's immune system

-Step 3: Allogeneic Transplant: The patient undergoes cytotoxic treatment where the harvested and processed bone marrow/Stem cells are transplanted into the patient using a central venous catheter.
+Step 3: Allogeneic Stem Cell Transplant: The patient undergoes cytotoxic treatment where the harvested and processed bone marrow/Stem cells are transplanted into the patient using a central venous catheter.
 The liquid bone marrow/stem cells travel through the bloodstream of the patient into the different places inside the bones.
 The transplant offers a patient’s body a tendency to create new blood cells in a process known as engraftment.

 Step 4: Engraftment: In this process, the patient is under close monitoring for the sign of the growth of new stem cells along with supportive care.